UtrechtUniversity/MATLAB-on-HPC/Part-1-preparation.md

 This part of the workflow is all preparation.
 The steps in this part only need to be executed once.

+## Step 0: Obtaining an account

+Before walking through this manual you need to obtain an account for HPC.
+Contact [Research and Data management](https://www.uu.nl/en/research/research-data-management/contact-us) at the UU to discuss options.
+Or visit the websites of [Surfsara](https://userinfo.surfsara.nl/systems/lisa/account) or [UBC](https://wiki.bioinformatics.umcutrecht.nl/HPC).

 ## Step 1: Install Docker software on PC (Windows 10 Home)

 Step 1: Install Docker software on PC (Windows 10 Home)